tkw1536/ggman/README.md

 The root folder defaults to `~/Projects` but can be customized using the `$GGROOT` environment variable.
 The root directory can be echoed using the command alias `ggman root`.

-For example, when `ggman` clones a repository `https://github.com/hello/world.git`, this would automatically end up in `$GGROOT/github.com/hello/world`.
+For example, when `ggman` clones a repository `https://gitforge.example/hello/world.git`, this would automatically end up in `$GGROOT/gitforge.example/hello/world`.
-This works not only for `github.com` urls, but for any kind of url.
+This works for URLs from any kind of git forge (e.g. `codeberg.org`, `gitlab.com`, `github.com`, etc...).
 To see where a repository would be cloned to (but not actually cloning it), use `ggman where <REPO>`.

 As of `ggman 1.12`, this translation of URLs into paths takes existing paths into account.
 In particular, it re-uses existing sub-paths if they differ from the requested path only by casing.

-For example, say the directory `$GGROOT/github.com/hello` exists and the user requests to clone `https://github.com/HELLO/world.git`.
+For example, say the directory `$GGROOT/gitforge.example/hello` exists and the user requests to clone `https://gitforge.example/hello/world.git`.
-Before 1.12, this clone would end up in `$GGROOT/github.com/HELLO/world`, resulting in two directories `$GGROOT/github.com/HELLO` and `$GGROOT/github.com/hello`.
+Before 1.12, this clone would end up in `$GGROOT/gitforge.example/hello/world`, resulting in two directories `$GGROOT/gitforge.example/HELLO` and `$GGROOT/gitforge.example/hello`.
-After 1.12, this clone will end up in `$GGROOT/github.com/hello/world`.
+After 1.12, this clone will end up in `$GGROOT/gitforge.example/hello/world`.
 While this means placing of repositories needs to touch the disk (and check for existing directories), it results in less directory clutter.

 By default, the first matching directory (in alphanumerical order) is used as opposed to creating a new one.